 Artist collaborations can be seen in several ways.
 They are either a chance to take the best elements of great bands to form an even greater supergroup, or as has happened in many cases, there is a watering down of prime concepts which results in a fragmented mess of little interest to anyone.

 So here are 25 artist collaborations that actually worked.
-Over more recent years, there appears to have been much freedom for artists to collaborate, and this is reflected by this list here which has a bias towards new millennium recordings.
-More Inside ›
+Over more recent years, there appears to have been much freedom for artists to collaborate.
+Continue Reading ›